 Memphis FM radio stations started playing the album right away.
 “Carry On” by Stephen Stills was the first song I heard.
 It was the perfect album opener, with excellent harmony and a driving rhythm…a worthy follow-up to “Suite: Judy Blue Eyes” which had opened their first album.
 The hit singles from Deja Vu were Graham Nash’s “Teach Your Children” (with Jerry Garcia on steel guitar), Joni Mitchell’s “Woodstock”, and Nash’s “Our House”.
 The Stills solo song “4 + 20” got a lot of airplay, and so did David Crosby’s “Deja Vu” (with John Sebastian on harmonica).

 Looking back, we know that Neil Young only played on his two tracks “Helpless” & “Country Girl”, plus three more songs “Almost Cut My Hair”, “Woodstock” and “Everybody I Love You”.

-As much as I love Neil Young, it could certainly be debated whether Neil Young’s addition was good or bad for Crosby, Stills & Nash.
+As much as I love Neil Young, it could certainly be debated whether his addition was good or bad for Crosby, Stills & Nash.
 Drummer Dallas Taylor, Bassist Greg Reeves, and Engineer Bill Halverson have said the first album was made with great cooperation and enthusiasm, but Deja Vu had the musicians butting heads.
 We’ll never know if CSN would have had smoother sailing if they hadn’t added the Y. What we do know is that even though Neil Young had two very good solo albums prior to joining CSN, they were not very successful.
 His solo success came after Deja Vu gave him a much higher profile.
 He clearly showcased his talent with After The Gold Rush and Harvest…which were his next two releases.
 Those were filled with songs CSN would have loved to record.